MR-Addict/mdbook-embedify/docs/src/more-apps.md

 ## Create a new app

-You may have some other apps that this preprocessor doesn't support.
-Actually, it's very easy to add a new app based on my custom template engine.
+You may have some other apps that preprocessor doesn't support yet.
+However, it's very easy to add a new app based on project custom template engine.

 What we need to do is put a new app template in the `templates` folder.
-The template file name should be the app name.
+The template file name should be the app name ended with `.html`.

-For example we want to add a new app called `youtube`, and we know that youtube embedding code is using an iframe.
-It looks like this:
+For example we want to add a new app called `youtube`, then we could create a `youtube.html` under `templates` folder.

+We know that we can use an iframe to embed a youtube video.
+Template file could be like this:

 ```html
 <iframe